 6.34.1 Applicability to language

 There are two concerns identified with this vulnerability.
 The first is the corruption of the execution stack due to the incorrect number or type of actual parameters.
 The second is the corruption of the execution stack due to calls to externally compiled modules.
+Ada does not support variadic subprograms, which eliminates a common source for this vulnerability.

 In Ada, at compilation time, the parameter association is checked to ensure that the type of each actual parameter matches the type of the corresponding formal parameter.
 In addition, the formal parameter specification may include default expressions for a parameter.
 Hence, the procedure may be called with some actual parameters missing.
 In this case, if there is a default expression for the missing parameter, then the call will be compiled without any errors.
 If default expressions are not specified, then the procedure call with insufficient actual parameters will be flagged as an error at compilation time.